qinjiabo1990/Python_Project/README.md

-# Python_Assignments
+# Python_Project
-This is my Python projects during my study at UQ
+These are my Python projects during my study at UQ